Andriy Livytskyi

-Andriy Mykolayovych Livytskyi (Андрій Миколайович Лівицький; 9 April 1879 in Lyplyavo, the Russian Empire (now Cherkasy Oblast, Ukraine) – 17 January 1954) was a Ukrainian politician, diplomat, statesman, and lawyer.
+Andriy Mykolaiovych Livytskyi (Андрій Миколайович Лівицький; 9 April 1879 – 17 January 1954) was a Ukrainian politician, diplomat, statesman, and lawyer.

 He was president of the Ukrainian People's Republic in exile (1948–1954) and the Chairman of the Directory prior to reforming that office into the presidential.

 Biography

 Andriy Livytskyi was born on 9 April 1879 in Lyplyavo (at the time part of the Russian Empire) into an old Cossack family.
 He finished the Gymnasium of Pavlo Halahana in Kyiv, and later went on to study at the mathematical and juridical faculties of the St. Volodymyr Kyiv University in 1896.
 In 1897 and 1899 he was held in the Lukyanivska Prison in Kyiv for participation in protests.
 He was expelled from the university and exiled to Poltava Governorate under the secret surveillance of police for taking part in the student's strike of 1899.
 After obtaining his university diploma in 1903, he served in the Lubny Circuit Court, and then, since 1905, he was a barrister of the Kharkiv Court Chamber, and in 1913–1917 an elected judge of Zolotonosha uezd in the Poltava Governorate.
 In his studential years, he took part in the Ukrainian independence movement, heading one of the organization's bases in Kyiv.

 From 1901, he belonged to the Revolutionary Ukrainian Party (RUP), heading its regional headquarters in Lubny.
 He was jailed once again in connections to the revolutionary activities of 1906 and after escaping was imprisoned again in 1907.
 Since 1917, Livytskyi was a member of the Central Rada and the Peasant Union (Ukraine).
 In the period of the Hetmanate (1918), he was a member of the Ukrainian National Union, in opposition to the government of Pavlo Skoropadskyi.
 Later during the time of the Directorate of Ukraine, he was one of the founders of the Labour Council of Ukraine - the highest governing body of Ukraine.
 Livytskyi also held positions as the Minister of Justice and the deputy of the Rada of National Ministers of the Ukrainian People's Republic (UPR) in 1919, as well as the head of the Ministry of Foreign Affairs in the government of Isaak Mazepa in 1919.
 From 14 October to 18 November 1920 he served as the Prime Minister of the Ukrainian People's Republic.